-Chef/Proprietor Alec Schuler was born and raised in New York by immigrant European parents.
+Chef/Proprietor Alec Schuler was born and raised in the suburbs of New York by immigrant European parents, and came to Boulder at the age of 18.
 Extensive world travels have strongly influenced his outlook on world cuisines.
+After eating his way around the world for a few years in his 20’s, he found his culinary interests resonating most with Italian cuisines, and the seed of Arugula Restaurant was sown.
+Thanks to his half Italian wife, Gabriella, and her extended family in Italy, some of their travels included many amazing Italian feasts.
+Gabriella and Alec are proud and busy parents of four young sons.
 Alec is a graduate of CU Boulder (1995) and Manhattan’s Natural Gourmet Institute (2001).
-As an avid biker, skier/boarder and mountain lover, he is always mindful of the importance of a wholesome and healthy diet.
-His nutrition-oriented culinary training and lifestyle fits his restaurants – Arugula Bar e Ristorante and Tangerine.
+As an avid biker (and bike commuter), skier/boarder, mountain lover and qigong practitioner he is mindful of the importance of a wholesome and healthy diet.
+His nutrition-oriented culinary training, culinary passions and lifestyle fits his restaurants – Arugula Bar e Ristorante and Tangerine.

 Arugula (Eruca sativa) has been eaten in the Mediterranean basin since Roman times, and was only recently domesticated.
 Known as Rucola or Rughetta in Italian, its medicinal properties were highly regarded in ancient times, including those of an aphrodisiac.
 Arugula was repeatedly mentioned for its medicinal properties in Pliny the Elder’s Natural History, circa AD 77.
 The rich, zesty and slightly sweet flavor combined with its long history and healthy attributes symbolizes our restaurant.